Treatment for Barrett’s Esophagus in Salem, Kentucky

 How Barrett’s esophagus is diagnosed: upper endoscopy and capsule endoscopy exams

 There are also new, small capsules with built-in cameras that can be swallowed.
 As it passes through your digestive system, the camera transmits video to a recorder on your belt.
-Your doctor can look at the video to see if there are changes in the lining of the esophagus.
+Dr. Barnes can look at the video to see if there are changes in the lining of the esophagus.
 It does not, however, allow for biopsy tissue samples to be taken.

 We use Gastroesophageal Radiofrequency Ablation with the Medtronic Barrx™ system to remove the epithelium in a brief endoscopic procedure.
 Radiofrequency Ablation is a minimally invasive procedure, in which either a flexible balloon catheter or small focal catheter is inserted into the esophagus, and radiofrequency is applied to the cells, destroying abnormalities.
 Since the procedure doesn’t involve any incisions, chance of complication is low.